alexfernandez/alexfernandez.github.io/2025/on-art.md

 What we observe is that many humans can easily made to react in a similar way to the same stimulus.
 At a comedic monologue everyone laughs in unison at the same time, with a comedian's voice as only prompt.
-After a good sad movie many people will cry because they can be made to feel the sadness.
+After a good sad movie many people will cry because they can be made to live the drama.
 These are not isolated incidents.

 But if we think about it, it is a miracle that this happens at all.